 The Government announced in October 2016 that it would support a third runway at Heathrow Airport.
 Between February and May 2017 the Government held a public consultation on the draft National Policy Statement (NPS) that would allow for a third runway to be built.

-The Mayor's NPS responses - along with other submissions to Government consultations related to aviation in general and Heathrow expansion in particular - are on the Aviation page in Publications & reports.
+The Mayor's NPS responses and a review of the final NPS - along with other submissions to Government and HAL consultations - are on the Aviation page in Publications & reports.

 As part of our NPS response we did detailed analysis and modelling to understand how the expansion of Heathrow would affect road and rail access, air quality and noise.